Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/swagger/README.md

     to: CreateCallResultInternal
 - rename-model:
     from: AddParticipantResult
     to: AddParticipantResultInternal
 - rename-model:
-    from: CancelAllMediaOperationsResult
+    from: TransferCallResult
-    to: CancelAllMediaOperationsResultInternal
+    to: TransferCallResultInternal
 - rename-model:
-    from: ResultInfo
+    from: CallingOperationResultDetails
-    to: ResultInfoInternal
+    to: CallingOperationResultDetailsInternal
 - rename-model:
     from: ToneInfo
     to: ToneInfoInternal
+- rename-model:
+    from: AnswerCallResult
+    to: AnswerCallResultInternal
+- rename-model:
+    from: CallConnectionProperties
+    to: CallConnectionPropertiesInternal
 ```

 ### Rename RecordingChannelType to RecordingChannel